PavanRangani/docs/docs/prd/tasks/browse-my-tasks.md

 - When user select `View as Admin` action in the `View as` dropdown then table header name will be changed to {After View as Admin}.

+**Case**

+- When the filter is already applied and then I select another person as a `View as`, filters won't be reset.
+It will show the task of the particular user with already applied filters.
+  - For e.g. I have opened an `Open` tab where I am the `View As` and I have selected `Ad-hoc`  filter in the `Task Type` filter.
+Now I changed the `View as ` to `Pavan Rangani` then filter won't be reset.
+It will show me `Ad-hoc` task of Pavan.

 ### Scenarios

 #### Rule 1: `View as Admin` action is applicable only for admin